 Cleaning & general user experience

-You will need the instructions, YouTube tutorial and a time machine so you can just avoid the whole experience.
+With The Bunn, you will need the instructions, YouTube tutorial and a time machine so you can just avoid the whole experience.
 You have to pour water in the reservoir, allow that to heat up and then brew as normal.
-This many not sound atrocious but try emptying and cleaning it and get back to us.
+This many not sound atrocious, but try emptying and cleaning it and get back to us.
 Aside from the Bunn, none of the coffee machines we tested had any flaws that would prevent us from buying again.

 The Bonavita has a reservoir that is slightly difficult to fill, but you will only make this mistake once.
 It also has a brew basket that only attaches to the carafe which means fewer pieces; however, you have nowhere to place the wet, leaking basket when you go to pour your coffee.